Photo by Guatemala Escala

 Clear scope of work

-Quantifiable impacts on your community
+Quantifiable impacts on your local community

 Detailed timeline and budget information